Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Homeworks-2/Ranged-loop/README.md

 ## Print Array using ranged loop

-Write a program to print array using ranged loop
+Write a program to print array using ranged loop.